-Definition of permafrost
+Definition of permafrost and plugins

 Permafrost has damaged this parking lot

-The Fairbanks area is an area of discontinuous permafrost.
+Not entire Alaska is underlain by permafrost.
+The Fairbanks region, for instance, is an area of discontinuous permafrost.
 This means there are areas with and without permafrost underneath.
 Typically south-facing slopes have no or only few small areas with permafrost, while north slopes have a lot or are totally underlain by permafrost.
 This distribution is due to the amount of insolation an area receives.
 As you have experienced yourself at the beach, once there is shadow it’s your skin heats up less than when there is no shadow.
 The heat from the sunshine is conducted into the ground.
 Heat conduction is the transfer of heat by the molecules of the material.
 You well know this physical process from your iron pan’s iron handle that gets hot when you fry your breakfast eggs.

-The causes the permafrost damage
+What are the causes of permafrost damage

 Of course, you can find places where a permafrost lens collapsed in a hot summer underneath vegetated areas as well (see photo above).
 These sink-wholes are the reason why many lawns in the Fairbanks area are not plain as the lawn in a German soccer stadium, but bumpy up and down like a test and practice path for mountain bikers.